kmvu/Capstone-ML/Reports/report.md

 > In mathematics, the softmax function, also known as **softargmax** or **normalized exponential function**, is a function that takes as input a vector of K real numbers, and normalizes it into a probability distribution consisting of K probabilities.

 #### Measurable ####
-`Accuracy` is a metric we can use to measure our predicting performance since we can clearly observe the percentage of how many images (each represents one flower type) being correctly classified out of 102 flower types.
+There are few metrics we can use to measure our model performance such as `Accuracy`, `Precision`, `Recall`, `F1-score`. `Accuracy` is pretty much a straight forward metric which will give us an idea on how much accurate our model can predict, by observing the percentage of how many images being correctly classified out of **102** flower types.
+However, in some cases, such as for an **unbalanced** dataset, the other three metrics can be used to measure predicting performance better.
+Our dataset is close enough to unbalanced even though not really significantly, so we will use all four of these metrics for measurement.

 #### Replicable ####
 This classification problem should be reproducible by taking images of different flowers and making predictions accordingly again and again.

 #### Solution Statement ####

 Firstly, we need to make sure our dataset is clean by pre-processing it using various Exploratory Data Analysis ([EDA][6]) concept.
 Then we will be using a Deep Neural Networks (DNN) at the core to train our data, and calculate the probabilities as final output after making predictions, which will potentially tell us the flower types.
 We will also use Image Augmentation technique to vary the input types so that the network can learn better in terms of diversity, as part of data pre-processing step.
-We then use `Accuracy`, and `F1-score` metrics to see how accurate our model performs after training.
+We then use the aforementioned metrics to see how accurate our model performs after training.

 > Exploratory Data Analysis refers to the critical process of performing initial investigations on data so as to discover patterns, to spot anomalies, to test hypothesis and to check assumptions with the help of summary statistics and graphical representations.(6)